 The one thing you should probably buy: A paper and magnet folding globe inspired by Buckminster Fuller’s 1946 patented map of earth.

 Where to put it: Your desk, for a “productive” use of time not spent tackling emails.

 What they specialize in: Tasting room (in Philadelphia, PA) and home bar supply.
 We like to think of them as scholars of historic drinking practices.
-Conceived by “spirits genius” Stephen Grasse of Sailor Jerry rum and Hendrick’s gin, all of the spirits under this brand are handmade (i.e., not mechanically reproduced)
+Conceived by “spirits genius” Steven Grasse of Sailor Jerry rum and Hendrick’s gin, all of the spirits under this brand are handmade (i.e., not mechanically reproduced).